nicoleiocana/tpo-wiki/Writing-the-content.md

   * **Always prefer https links when available**, to protect the privacy of our readers.
   * Make sure that the link is the shortest version possible, without suffixes like: `?ftag=COS-05-10aaa0b` or other random stuff.
 Take everything possible out of the link and leave it to its minimal (as long as functional) expression.

+**Naming folders**
+Call the new folders in `/content/*` with a name that means something.
+Please avoid calling them `tbb-1`.
+It is preferable to call them as the slug field.
+This is better for SEO and also while browsing the repo.
+If you want to change the order of the items you can use the `key` field.

 **HTML**

 HTML is supported but not totally, and should be avoided.
-It is better to stick to MarkDown.
+It is better to **stick to MarkDown**.

 **TABLES**